M-M-R II (Subcutaneous, Intramuscular)

-Measles, mumps, and rubella virus vaccine live is an active immunizing agent used to prevent infection by the measles, mumps, and rubella viruses.
+Measles, mumps, and rubella virus vaccine (live) is an active immunizing agent that is given to protect against infections caused by measles, mumps, and rubella (German measles).
 It works by causing your body to produce its own protection (antibodies) against the virus.

 Mumps is an infection that can cause serious problems, such as encephalitis and meningitis, which affect the brain.
 In addition, adolescent boys and men are very susceptible to a condition called orchitis, which causes pain and swelling in the testicles and scrotum and, in rare cases, sterility.
 Also, mumps infection can cause spontaneous abortion (miscarriage) in women during the first 3 months of pregnancy.